 Mooli Parantha – Punjabi Radish stuffed flatbread

 Mooli ke paranthe (pl.) or Mooli paratha (sing.) is a famous Punjabi breakfast dish that has now taken over the rest of the country for its simple yet delicious taste.
 It pairs perfectly with pickles, curd, sabzi or yoghurt dip (raita).
-Mooli Paratha is prepared like any other stuffed flatbread (Aloo ka paratha).
+Mooli Parantha is prepared like any other stuffed flatbread (Aloo ka paratha).
 It is traditionally made with grated radish, whole wheat flour and spices.
 This method makes the parathas healthy, and fulfilling.
 Follow my recipe step-by-step guide to learn how to make some radish parathas and make your breakfast time a kickass one.

 I have noticed that I post a lot of paratha recipes on the site because Parathas are LOVE.
 And I can’t stress this enough.
 I love parathas and I would love to see you give these recipes a try.

-Why Mooli Paratha?
+Why Mooli Parantha?

 Mooli (Hindi) or radishes have a pungent taste and smell which makes it one of the most avoided vegetables, at least in India.
 It is prepared as a sabzi (veggie preparation) and served with roti or chapati.
 Many people object to eating mooli because of the smell and the flatulence it causes.
 Despite this, eating radishes is healthy, and nutritious and is rich in vitamin C, vitamin B6, magnesium, phosphorus, iron and calcium.
 Mooli Paratha is perfect to consume if you’re not a big fan of radishes because trust me, you won’t even realise these parathas have radishes in them.